Nonquantum Information Gain from Higher-order Correlation Functions: Conclusions

 \section{Conclusions}

-We have studied the relation between the $k$th-order correlation function $g^{(k)}$ and the projection of the underlying quantum state of light onto the sub-$k$ space. $g^{(k)}$ is a quasiconcave function, from which we could conclude that for $g^{(k)}<g^{(k)}[|k\rangle]$ there is a nonzero projection on the sub-$k$ space.
-It is possible to give an explicite nonzero lower bound, which is the correct value if the quantum state of light only has projections on the Fock states $|k-1\rangle$ and $|k\rangle$.
+We have studied the relation between the $k$th-order correlation function $g^{(k)}$ and the projection of the underlying quantum state of light onto different subspaces. $g^{(k)}$ is a quasiconcave function, from which we conclude that for $0<g^{(k)}<g^{(k)}[|k\rangle]$ there is a nonzero projection on the sub-$k$ space, the sub-$\tilde k$ space and the super-$k$ space.
+It is possible to give an explicite nonzero lower bound for the first, but not the latter two.
 The value of $g^{(k)}$ gets artificially enhanced by vacuum.
-By introducing the effective $k$th-order correlation function $\tilde g^{(k)}$ we could account for this vacuum effect and present a vacuum-independent treatment.
-With $\tilde g^{(k)}$ a lower bound for sub-$k$ photon emission relative to super-$k$ emission follows, and an optimized version of the lower bound for the sub-$k$ projection.
-However, including this extra information reveals that the connection between $k$th-orer correlation fucntion and sub-$k$ space projection is actually classical and just by coincidence also fulfils a nonclassicality criterion.
+By introducing the effective $k$th-order correlation function $\tilde g^{(k)}$ we account for this vacuum effect.
+With $\tilde g^{(k)}$, a lower bound for the ratio of the sub-$\tilde k$ projection to super-$k$ projection follows, and an optimized version of the lower bound for the sub-$k$ projection.
+Including the vacuum projection as an additional information allows to quantify also the sub-$\tilde k$ projection.
+However, this approach reveals that the connection between $k$th-order correlation function and sub-$\tilde k$ space is independent of nonclassicality.
 We showed that there is a large-$k$ approximation which is a valid lower bound for all $k$.
-Finally we presented some examples of states to apply our criteria for and discussed the measurability of $\tilde g^{(k)}$.
+Finally, we presented some examples of states to apply our criteria for and discussed the measurability of $\tilde g^{(k)}$.

 Our results open up a different view and possibly a different field in optical physics.
-Up to this point, higher-order correlation functions have been used exclusively for identifying quantum phenomena.
-In contrast $g^{(2)}$ has already been established as a source for various information beyond just detecting subpoissonian or atinbunched light.
+Up to this point, higher-than-second-order correlation functions have been used exclusively for identifying quantum phenomena.
+In contrast, $g^{(2)}$ has already been established as a source for various information beyond just detecting sub-Poissonian or antibunched light.
 This work gives insight into a new application of higher-order correlation functions, which at face value appears quantum, but in hindsight is independent of nonclassical phenomena.